Q: What is a data lake?

 A: ML Transforms provide a destination for creating and managing machine-learned transforms.
-Once created and trained, these ML Transforms can then be executed in standard AWS Glue scripts.
+Once created and trained, these ML Transforms can then be executed in standard Amazon Glue scripts.
 Customers select a particular algorithm (for example, the FindMatches ML Transform) and input datasets and training examples, and the tuning parameters needed by that algorithm.
-AWS Lake Formation uses those inputs to build an ML Transform that can be incorporated into a normal ETL Job workflow.
+Amazon Lake Formation uses those inputs to build an ML Transform that can be incorporated into a normal ETL Job workflow.

 Q: How do ML Transforms work?

 A: Lake Formation includes specialized ML-based dataset transformation algorithms customers can use to create their own ML Transforms.
 These include record de-duplication and match finding.